-- Mobility needs of the elderly and disabled
+- Mobility needs of the elderly and disabled - Transportation safety

 - Freight mobility

 - Connectivity with the larger transportation system

 - Supporting economic development

-- Transportation safety

 - Agricultural-vehicle mobility

 - Recreational transportation uses

 - Tourism

-In addition to personal vehicles (cars, trucks, etc.), the Planning Commission identified carpooling, ATVs, tractors/combines/wagons, and horse drawn buggies/wagons as other types of transportation used in jurisdiction.
+In addition to personal vehicles (cars, trucks, etc.), the Planning Commission identified ATVs, tractors/combines/wagons, bicycles, and horse drawn buggies/wagons as other types of transportation used in jurisdiction.

-The most satisfactory aspect of the Town of Elk Grove's transportation system (i.e. roads) is the asphalt surface and its good maintenance.
-There could be improvements in intersection safety and widening some culvert areas for safety.
-The prioritization of transportation issues in the Town of Elk Grove are ranked below.
+The most satisfactory aspect of the Town of Lamont's transportation system (i.e. roads) are the recent improvements to STH 81.
+There are roads that exit onto STH 81 that have limited sight distances and this was mentioned as the most unsatisfactory transportation of Lamont.
+The prioritization of transportation issues in the Town of Lamont are ranked below.
 "1" is the highest priority.

-8 - Transportation needs of the elderly and disabled
+3 - Transportation needs of the elderly and disabled

 - 5 Freight mobility

-- 4 Connectivity with the larger transportation system
+- 8 Connectivity with the larger transportation system

-- 2 Transportation to support economic development
+- 7 Transportation to support economic development

 - 1 Transportation safety

-- 3 Agricultural-vehicle mobility
+- 2 Agricultural-vehicle mobility

-- 6 Recreational transportation uses
+- 4 Recreational transportation uses

-7 - Tourism (including preservation of rural views)
+- 6 Tourism (including preservation of rural views)